Solar System: Sun

 The Sun is the Solar System's star and by far its most massive component.
 Its large mass (332,900 Earth masses), which comprises 99.86% of all the mass in the Solar System, produces temperatures and densities in its core high enough to sustain nuclear fusion of hydrogen into helium.
 This releases an enormous amount of energy, mostly radiated into space as electromagnetic radiation peaking in visible light.

 Because the Sun fuses hydrogen at its core, it is a main-sequence star.
 More specifically, it is a G2-type main-sequence star, where the type designation refers to its effective temperature.
 Hotter main-sequence stars are more luminous but shorter lived.
 The Sun's temperature is intermediate between that of the hottest stars and that of the coolest stars.
 Stars brighter and hotter than the Sun are rare, whereas substantially dimmer and cooler stars, known as red dwarfs, make up about 75% of the fusor stars in the Milky Way.

-The Sun is a population I star, having formed in the spiral arms of the Milky Way galaxy.
+The Sun is a population I star, having formed in the galaxy's spiral arms.
 It has a higher abundance of elements heavier than hydrogen and helium ("metals" in astronomical parlance) than the older population II stars in the galactic bulge and halo.
 Elements heavier than hydrogen and helium were formed in the cores of ancient and exploding stars, so the first generation of stars had to die before the universe could be enriched with these atoms.
 The oldest stars contain few metals, whereas stars born later have more.
 This higher metallicity is thought to have been crucial to the Sun's development of a planetary system because the planets formed from the accretion of "metals".

 The region of space dominated by the Solar magnetosphere is the heliosphere, which spans much of the Solar System.
 Along with light, the Sun radiates a continuous stream of charged particles (a plasma) called the solar wind.
 This stream spreads outwards at speeds from 900000 km/h to 2880000 km/h, filling the vacuum between the bodies of the Solar System.
 The result is a thin, dusty atmosphere, called the interplanetary medium, which extends to at least 100 AU.

 Activity on the Sun's surface, such as solar flares and coronal mass ejections, disturbs the heliosphere, creating space weather and causing geomagnetic storms.
 Coronal mass ejections and similar events blow a magnetic field and huge quantities of material from the surface of the Sun.
 The interaction of this magnetic field and material with Earth's magnetic field funnels charged particles into Earth's upper atmosphere, where its interactions create aurorae seen near the magnetic poles.
 The largest stable structure within the heliosphere is the heliospheric current sheet, a spiral form created by the actions of the Sun's rotating magnetic field on the interplanetary medium.